Cyber Monday ending soon: 30+ TV deals on 4K, Smart TVs and more

 Save hundreds on 4K QLED and OLED TVs from LG, Hisense, Samsung and TCL

-Amazon has Cyber Monday deals on some of our favorite TVs, including the 55-inch Samsung Q80B, a quantum dot-equipped LED TV with a bright, colorful picture.
+Amazon has Cyber Monday deals on some of our favorite TVs, including the 65-inch Samsung Q60B, a quantum dot-equipped LED TV with a bright, colorful picture.
 Right now, the Q80B is on sale for just $897.99—that's 25% off it's usual price.
 There's also the 55-inch TCL S555 5-Series TV, our Best of Year 2022 pick for Best TV Under $500.

 Sony 65-Inch A95K QD-OLED TV at Amazon for $2,998 (Save $1,001.99)